! This might be the most handful information you could ever find online, about the cost of “Manaslu Circuit Trek” so stay tight and enjoy the reading.

 - While it is generally clean, please take a lot of caution when buying local food or drinking water.

-How much is the cost of tea houses (accommodation) on the Manaslu Trek?
+How much is the cost of accommodation in Manaslu Trek?

 I assure you, accommodation is not an issue at all in Manaslu as teahouses have started to spring up.
-It is widely known that the recent earthquake in the Manaslu trek area has affected the trail and most of the local houses were damaged, and even the teahouses were not spared by this calamity.
-Since then, along with the rest of the nation, the area has recovered and the trail and teahouses have been rebuilt.
-All tea houses are back in business and trekkers can be accommodated at any time without any issue.
-The cost for one twin sharing room is roughly USD 6 to USD 9 a night.
-If you are renting one room with two twin beds so you could sleep on your own, please be reminded that you must pay for the total cost of the room, meaning the cost for two people.
+One twin-sharing room costs roughly USD 6 to USD 9 a night.
+If you are renting one room with two twin beds so you can sleep on your own, please be reminded that you must pay for the total cost of the room, meaning the cost for two people.

 What to expect from accommodation in the Manaslu Region